plafeberhva/web-student-quest/README.md

 # web-student-quest
 Retro style adventure game, web based in Typescript.
+Maintained through best practice procedures ad documented in this document.
+This project serves as an example to ICT students so they can learn how to properly manage collaborative development environments.
+Therefor, please make sure to follow the procedure or enhance it.
+Changes should follow the procedure and be well documented so that they can be audited.
+The goal it to create a fun game in a web based environment.
+Any improvements are welcome.

 ## Attribution

 This project uses Cursor rules adapted from [Andre Ratzenberger's cursor-rules repository](https://github.com/AndreRatzenberger/cursor-rules/).
 Many thanks to Andre for making these comprehensive rules available to the community.

 This project's story was generated with the help of the [AI story generator]( https://generatestory.io/ai-game-story-generator/).

 ---

 ## Design Decisions